Lesterpaintstheworld/aider/website/share/index.md

 <div class="chat-transcript" markdown="1">

-> This is output from the aider_nova tool.
+> This is output from the aider tool.

 #### These are chat messages written by the user.